Using Zuko to uncover your first insight

 Let’s take a closer look:

-The Field Overview visualisation is the first thing you can see when you load up the Field Data view.
-You can see labelled and ordered fields down the left hand side - if you cannot see fields here, you may need to click on the cog icon on the top right, and configure your fields first).
+The Field Overview table is the first thing you can see when you load up the Field Data view.
+You can see fields and the field type on the left hand side.

-Abandons (%) - Of all the abandons that happened in this form, what % happened in this field?
+% of Abandons - Of all the abandons that happened in this form, what % happened in this field?

 Looking at the visualisation, you will probably see one or more fields that seem to stand out from the rest.
 For example:

-Here two fields stand out - the password field, and the email field.
+Here two fields stand out - the submit button, and the amounts field.

-The important thing to remember is that this visualisation shows how each field compared to others in your form.
-So even if the percentages are relatively low, the input with the the longest bar is the most problematic when compared to the other fields in your form.
+The important thing to remember is that this table shows how each field compared to others in your form.
+So even if the percentages are relatively low, the field with the the overall worst metrics is the most problematic when compared to the other fields in your form.
 Looking at your form holistically, what inputs are most problematic when compared to others?

 Well, here’s when the interpretation starts.
 For each of the metrics listed above, a high proportion may mean different things.